 Books, periodicals, pamphlets and related materials on professional social work practice are available in the MSW Program office.
-Part-time, summer and professional employment information is available in the Program office, on the Department of Social Work Alumni website, or on the notice board outside the office.
-The Department does not guarantee the securement of employment for its graduates, however, actively disseminates workforce resources and employment information to graduates.
-Information on employment opportunities and other educational opportunities will be emailed and posted online at: https://sites.google.com/a/apu.edu/socialworkalumni/.
+Part-time, summer and professional employment information is available on the Department of Social Work Alumni website, or on the notice board outside the office.
+The Department does not guarantee the employment for its graduates, however, actively disseminates workforce resources and employment information to graduates.
+Information on employment opportunities and other educational opportunities will be emailed and posted online at: https://sites.google.com/apu.edu/apusocialwork.